KiandaBPM/docs/content/docs/platform/administration/developer.md

    2. Move the slider across for each type of operation (Create, Update, Delete) to add in a URL to enable callback.

-      * For example for **Enable Deleted Callback**, will enable the URL callback every time a process instance is updated.
+      * For example, clicking the **Enable Deleted Callback** slider will enable the URL callback every time a process instance is deleted.

       - HTTP GET with parameters `instanceID={instanceID}, processName={processName}` and `eventType=deleted` will be issued to the provided URL.
       - When you are finished editing the dialog box click on **OK** or click on **Close** at any time to exit.